Clamentos/CodeSeparator/README.md

 * `CodeSeparator.style`: Sets the style of the line.
 Choose between: `solid`, `dotted` or `dashed`.
 * `CodeSeparator.thickness`: Sets the thickness of the line in pixels.
 * `CodeSeparator.position`: Sets the position of the separator, either at the top or at the bottom.
+* `CodeSeparator.showInRuler`: Sets the visibility of the separators in the overview ruler (right-side scrollbar).
 * `CodeSeparator.triggers`: Set the trigger patterns for each individual language via a simple JSON.
 The format is the following:

     ```